cmu-ci-lab/writing/README.md

     5. **other cases**: You should use `\mathrm` for notation for dimensionless numbers (for example, the Reynolds number `\mathrm{Re}`) and infinitesimals (`\mathrm{d} x`).

 7. **bold font in equations**: Unfortunately, there is no perfect solution for typesetting bold font in equations (for example, to denote vectors).
 The `\boldsymbol` command typically creates bold characters by rendering multiple vertically offset copies of their unbolded counterparts.
 The `\mathbf` command renders proper bold characters, but removes italics, which can break notation semantics (for example, that variables should be in italics).
-The `\bm` command from the `bm` package tries to fetch any allocated bold fonts and, if none exist, default to the same behavior as `\boldsymbol`.
+The `\bm` command from the [bm]{https://ctan.org/pkg/bm} package tries to fetch any allocated bold fonts and, if none exist, default to the same behavior as `\boldsymbol`.
 My preference is to use `\bm`, but is imperfect.
 If you load the `bm` package, you should load it after any other package that loads fonts for it to work properly—and if you do that, note that it will override the command `\boldsymbol` to automatically use `\bm`.

 8. **negative numbers**: Text mode interprets the "`-`" as a hyphen, which does not look right when typesetting negative numbers.
 You should typeset negative numbers using math mode, for example: `$-1$`, instead of `-1`.